BixData/goworker/README.md

 goworker workers can run alongside Ruby Resque clients so that you can keep all but your most resource-intensive jobs in Ruby.

+## nubix fork

+This fork was originally created because the original package messes with command-line flag processing, and makes the package impractical to embed within a larger work.

 ## Installation

 To install goworker, use